The Christie NHS Foundation Trust Privacy Notice

 • Prevent, detect and prosecute fraud and other crime

-• Deal with the safety, security, health and wellbeing or someone associated with you
+• Deal with the safety, security, health and wellbeing or someone associated with the patient

-• Respond to an alert or warning and are legally obliged to act on it
+• Respond to an alert or warning which we are legally obliged to act on

 Where it is necessary for discharging our obligations in this area, your personal information may be sent to the Home Office.
 The information provided may be used and retained by the Home Office for its own purposes, which include enforcing immigration controls overseas, at the ports of entry and within the UK.
 The Home Office may also share this information with other law enforcement and authorised debt recovery agencies for purposes including national security, investigation and prosecution of crime and collection of fines and civil penalties.